 - Governmental bodies may not ask the Attorney General to "reconsider" an opinion.

 Cost of Records

 - You must respond to any written estimate of charges within 10 business days of the date the governmental body sent it or the request is considered automatically withdrawn.

-- If estimated costs exceed $100.00 (or $50.00 if a governmental body has fewer than 16 full-time employees) the governmental body may require a bond, prepayment or deposit.
+- If estimated costs exceed $40.00, the governmental body may require a bond, prepayment or deposit.

 - You may ask the governmental body to determine whether providing the information primarily benefits the general public, resulting in a waiver or reduction of charges.